oaljoundi/CBL-Mariner/docs/index.md

 Mariner is available to you through the Azure marketplace if you have a subscription.
-Mariner is also used internally by Microsoft and several derivative versions are in use by several teams in and around Microsoft as well.
+Mariner is also used internally by Microsoft and several derivative versions are in use by several teams in and around Microsoft as well.  [should also call our the Mariner containers are available on MCR (Microsoft container registry)]

 These include:

 * [Azure Kubernetes Services](https://kubernetes.io/) - Production grade
-  container orchestration with Mariner provided alongside as an option for container hosting.
+  container orchestration with Mariner as an option for container hosting.
 * [AKS HCI](https://docs.microsoft.com/en-us/azure-stack/aks-hci/) - Azure
   Kubernetes Service on Azure Stack HCI - quick way to get started hosting